hfxdanc/winbox/README.md

 After agreement to the [Export Eligibility Requirements and END USER LICENSE](https://mikrotik.com/downloadterms.html) the following will be downloaded and installed ...

 - Latest Windows X86_64 version of WinBox and licence terms
-- MikroTik logo for the Desktop icon (will replace the default project icon)

 #### Possible issues

 ##### AppStream data

-When the Flatpak was built, the release of latest WinBox executable was included in the "Version" section of the AppStream Desktop files; however, the install may download a newer version.
+- When the Flatpak was built, the release of latest WinBox executable was included in the "Version" section of the AppStream Desktop files; however, the install may download a newer version.

+- AppStream **requires** an icon to be present.
+A default free icon (included in source code) is installed upon build into the flatpak and becomes R/O.  Some tooling will always display the icon contained in the flatpak instead of using the search path.

 ##### Fonts

-- Wine seems to now *always* obey the font settings from the underlying O/S regarding antialiasing.
+- Wine seems to now *always* obey the font settings from the underlying O/S regarding anti-aliasing.
 If you are using GNOME desktop and the fonts in WinBox appear thin and are not providing proper kerning (text is improperly spaced) check the current settings ...

   `$ dconf read /org/gnome/desktop/interface/font-antialiasing`
   `'grayscale'`